rasutt/Close-Kin-CaPow/Things to do.md

 -   Check what data you're using from the sim, tidy up code, and see whether you can speed it up again.
 Replace alive matrix with numbers born and died?

--   Make the simulation and kin-pair probabilities consistent about the requirement that animals are mature at the time of their first calf's birth, rather than the year before.
+-   Make the simulation and kin-pair probabilities consistent about the requirement that animals be mature at the time of their first calf's birth, rather than the year before.

 -   Figure out why higher alpha causes bias in expected numbers of HSPs within samples.